 The audio interface drivers nearly all live somewhere in the Kernel called ALSA (The Advanced Linux Sound Architecture).
 This magical place does more than just store all the drivers, it also has software and an API (special language computers speak to each other in) to communicate with the software above it.

-The only thing the user need to be concerned with really is getting an audio interface that has an ALSA sound driver in the Kernel.
+The only thing the user needs to be concerned with really is getting an audio interface that has an ALSA sound driver in the Kernel.
 In the past, this has been a problem, but not so much today.

 The great news is that something called USB Audio Class 2.0 compliant interfaces have become very common.
 This is a universal standard that means compatible interfaces will work out of the box in Linux.
 Manufacturers who make their devices USB Audio Class 2.0 compliant to work on a Mac/iPad also automatically make it work on Linux, and nobody has to write any extra drivers for the Linux Kernel.